Ask the Expert

 Meet Maggie Gilbert, Cooking Expert

-Answering your questions about healthy cooking
+Answers to viewer questions about healthy cooking

 Maggie Gilbert is a lifetime cooking expert who has spent more than 25 years in corporate test kitchens.
 She has a degree in home economics and education from the University of Wisconsin, Madison and a certificate from the Cordon Bleu Cooking School in London.
 She has catered and taught cooking classes.
 As a mother, she is also experienced at cooking for and feeding kids.